 You can dial 2-1-1 to find out what the current resources are.
 This is the largest database available.

 How You Can Help Others

 Many families have suffered the loss of income while the coronavirus (COVID-19) has shut down many places of business.
 Older adults and those with weaker immune systems can't risk going out.

 You can help provide food and supplies by donating online, using the "DONATE" button in the upper right corner of this screen; type "VIRUS" in the Notes field so we'll know how you want your gift used.
 Or you can mail a check to the United Way office at 1101 Fourth Street, Suite 202, Alexandria LA 71301; write "VIRUS" in the Memo field of the check.
 The funds will be distributed to partner agencies and to partner congregations who work directly with the families, in many cases delivering food and supplies that families need to get through this time.

 Questions?
 Email us at firstname.lastname@example.org and we'll respond.
-We're working from home at the moment but we'll get right back to you.

 How We're Responding With Your Help

 Your United Way of Central Louisiana has recruited dozens of agencies and congregations across ten parishes to identify families in need of food and cleaning supplies due to lost jobs or the inability to leave home.
 We've so far provided over $128,000 in grants to these partners, who in turn purchase the needed food and supplies and deliver them to the homes in question.
 We've also worked in tandem with the United Way 211 system to help identify where the needs are, and we've referred hundreds of families to needed resources.